-If you have noticed changes in the smell of your vaginal discharge, don’t be too shy to talk to Dr. Evans.
+If you have noticed changes in the smell of your vaginal discharge, don’t be too shy to talk to your local gynecologist.
 She can develop a treatment plan that will help you be good as new and back to enjoying your sex without the embarrassing odor.

 5. Why have I never achieved orgasm?

 Unfortunately, not all women can achieve orgasm easily—and sadly, some have never experienced this sensation with their partner.
 But don’t lose hope!
 The truth is that almost everyone can learn how to enhance their orgasm.
 And Dr. Evans isn’t called the “orgasm doctor” for nothing—she knows just how to help you reach new heights.
 She has spent her career helping women and men resolve their sexual dysfunction to feel sexier and live happier.